Les avantages de l'achat d'actions vs. l'achat d'actifs : ce que vous devez savoir

 Impact on corporate culture and change management

 A change in ownership can disrupt company culture and affect employee motivation.
-It is important to manage this transition carefully to maintain a positive work environment.
+It's important to manage this transition carefully to maintain a positive work environment.

 Strategies for managing cultural and operational transition